softwaregroup-bg/ut-function/packages/merge/README.md

   Note that if a given key appears in the target object only, the conversion will not be applied.
   * `options.mergeStrategies` - whether to apply different merge strategies
-  for Arrays located under different paths.
+  for Arrays located under the same paths.
 Strategies are defined as key value pairs where the key is the path to the array and the value is a string representing the merge strategy itself.
   The merge strategies currently available are:
     * `combine` - will concatenate both arrays and filter repeating elements
     * `override` - will override target with source
-    * `default` - will apply lodash.mergeWith default strategy
+    * `index` - will apply lodash.mergeWith default strategy

 Here is how to achieve the same result as with the example above based on this alternative signature: